szapp/FeatShare/doc/anchors/conditional.rst

 Additionally, this anchor should set an :std:term:`ignoreOnFail` message like 'Feature XY already exists'.

 Here is an example of these two anchors with two log outputs below.
+A third anchor is added to ensure that the feature really is present in the end.
+This last anchor does not have an :std:term:`ignoreOnFail` message, because if it fails, the setup should termine with an error.

 .. code-block:: JSON